Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 #### Helm Repository
 If your helm is deployed from a helm repository, within this section you can modify:
 - Helm repository: select the helm repository storing the helm chart.
-Note: only pre-configured registry are available in this list, check the [Helm Repository Management page][docs.using-qovery.configuration.organization.helm-repository] for more information.
+You can add a new container registry by clicking on `New helm repository`.
 - Chart name: the name of the helm to be deployed with this application (example: jenkins)
 - Chart version: the version of the chart to be deployed with this application (example: 1.0.0).